opencv/opencv/modules/core/doc/old_xml_yaml_persistence.rst

          One and only one of the two above flags must be specified

-    :param CV_NODE_FLOW: the optional flag that makes sense only for YAML streams.
+            * **CV_NODE_FLOW** the optional flag that makes sense only for YAML streams.
 It means that the structure is written as a flow (not as a block), which is more compact.
 It is recommended to use this flag for structures or arrays whose elements are all scalars.

     :param typeName: Optional parameter - the object type name.
 In case of XML it is written as a  ``type_id``  attribute of the